casparzzz123/Bitcoin-Sandwich/README.md

 How to Setup?
-1. USE WINDOWS COMMAND PROMPT NOT Python IDE
+1. USE WINDOWS/MAC COMMAND PROMPT NOT Python IDE
 2. Do pip install -r requirements.txt
 3. Now go to wallet.py in command prompt
 4. Create a Wallet!